Frozen Stir Fry Vegetables & Chicken is a healthy and delicious dinner made with frozen veggies and pantry staples!

 - 2 teaspoons cornstarch

-- 2 tablespoons olive oil or peanut oil, divided
+- 2 tablespoons olive oil or avocado oil, divided

-- 5 cups frozen green beans, broccoli, OR sitr fry veggie blend
+- 5 cups frozen green beans, broccoli, OR stir-fry veggie blend

-- Combine all of the stir fry sauce ingredients in a measuring cup or mixing bowl and whisk until the honey and cornstarch are dissolved.
+- Whisk the stir fry sauce ingredients together in a measuring cup or mixing bowl until the honey and cornstarch are dissolved.

 - Preheat a wok or large non-stick saute pan over medium-high heat.
 Add 1 tablespoon oil and heat until it sputters when flicked with water.